 Book Review of "A Prayer for Owen Meany" by John Irving.
 Owen is a dwarf who keeps saying he is on a mission from God.
 Johnny Wheelwright is dyslexic (like myself) and is in a life-long search for his father.
 (Perhaps the physical and emotional flaws of the two main characters were what made me … Continue reading John Irving’s Masterpiece

-"The Case of the Haunted Swamp" by Cliff MacGillivray and Kelly Ward, illustrated by Phil Mendez Legend has it that Mozart wrote his "Perfect Symphony" using gold ink.
-But as soon as the ink had dried, the notes magically came alive and flew right off the page, scattering themselves across the world.
-Over two hundred … Continue reading Capturing Children’s Imaginations with Mozart’s Golden Notes
+Book Review for "The Case of the Haunted Swamp" by Cliff MacGillivray and Kelly Ward, illustrated by Phil Mendez.
+Legend has it that Mozart wrote his "Perfect Symphony" using gold ink.
+But as soon as the ink had dried, the notes magically came alive and flew right off the page, scattering themselves across the world. … Continue reading Capturing Children’s Imaginations with Mozart’s Golden Notes

 Book Review of "Anil’s Ghost" by Michael Ondaatje.
 Anil Tissera is a forensic archaeologist who was born in Sri Lanka (where author Michael Ondaatje also hails from).
 After having been an ex-patriot for nearly 15 years, a human rights commission asks her to investigate a gravesite in her home country.
 What she finds there, and … Continue reading A Haunting Read